The Eternal Sunshine of Steven Stamkos

 "What's going to happen this time?" doesn't matter to him, because what's happening now is all that matters.

 "When you've gone through some of the stuff that I've gone through, especially in the span of five or six years, it puts things into perspective, for sure.
 I've learned to enjoy my time doing the thing I love.
-Because you never know what's going to happen," said Stamkos.
+Because you never know what's going to happen," Stamkos said.

 "I've been through that phase, early in my career, where I never missed a game," he continued.
 "Sometimes you take things for granted when you go through that stretch, and you realize that anything can happen.
 There's no point in stressing over things.
 Put the work in.
 Put the preparation in.
 That's what I fall back on."